mvaldes42/minishell/README.md

 ## II.
 EXECUTOR <a name="executor"></a>

-With the command table, and for each simple command, creats a new process.
+With the command table, and for each simple command, creates a new process.
 <br>
 - Interpret: The shell reads commands from the **command table** and executes them.
 - Terminate: After its commands are executed, the shell executes any shutdown commands, frees up any memory, and terminates.